-Stock trends are estimated using the Biomass Index from BITS-Q1 and BITS-Q4 surveys.
+Stock trends are estimated using the Biomass Index from BITS-Q4 surveys.
 The index is calculated by length-classes, and covers the period from 2001 onwards.

-The Biomass-Index is a product of the calculated cpue by length and average-weight per length-class.
-The catch per unit of effort (number/hour) uses only fish \geq 20 cm from both surveys and data is extracted from the ICES DATRAS database.
+The Biomass-Index is a product of the calculated CPUE by length and average-weight per length-class.
+The catch per unit of effort (number/hour) uses only fish ≥ 20 cm from both surveys and data is extracted from the ICES DATRAS database.
 The values are averaged from all (incl.
 0 catch) daytime hauls weighted by depth stratum area.
-Weight at length was estimated as an average weight at length for data from 1991-2013, separately for 1st and 4th quarter for sub-divisions 26+28.
+Weight-at-length was estimated as an average weight-at-length for data from 1991-2013, separately for 1st and 4t^h quarter for subdivisions 26+28.
 Next, to these data, a weight-length relationships of the form $w=aL^b$ was fitted, where a and b are parameters.
-Parameters obtained for SDs 26+28 were: a=0.0154 and b=2.91 for 1st quarter and a=0.0158 and b=2.90 for 4th quarter.
+Parameters obtained for SDs 26+28 were: a=0.0158 and b=2.90.
+The Biomass-Index is calculated for each year.